 Instructions

-- Cook Meat and Vegetables: In a large dutch oven or sturdy pot, cook one pound ground beef and 1 chopped onion over medium heat until no longer pink.
+- Brown meat and vegetables: In a large dutch oven or sturdy pot, cook one pound ground beef and 1 chopped onion over medium heat until no longer pink.
 Drain any excess fat.
 Add 3 bell peppers and 3 cloves garlic to the skillet.
 Cook for about 3 minutes, or until vegetables are slightly softened.

 - Cook: Bring mixture to a boil and then reduce to a simmer and cover.
 Allow to cook about 20 minutes, or until rice is tender.
 Remove lid and stir.
 Season to taste.